Solar Cells

 Recently, major advances have been made in the production of solar cells.
 These advances have reduced production costs.

 One contribution in this area was the development of techniques to coat glass or ceramic materials with very thin layers of semi-conductive substances.
 This made it possible to produce solar panels using only a fraction of the semi-conductive material that was required earlier.
-The production of solar panels using this second-generation technology is referred to as “Thin Film Technology.”
+The production of solar panels using this second-generation is referred to as “Thin Film .”
 (See also Solar Ink.)

 Third-generation technologies are currently being researched and developed.
 The objective is to improve the power of solar cells even further (while keeping production costs to a minimum) in which case thirty to sixty percent of the sunlight hitting the panels will be converted into electricity.
 (Currently, solar panels convert only about twenty percent.)